Special measures taken to preserve original stonework

 Thoughtful design accentuates space and light

 This 5 and 2 bay barn conversion makes the most of its frame and location through reverse level living.
 First floor living accommodation sits within the barn room and comprises of open plan living, kitchen and dining areas.
-A screened private area houses a study and bathroom whilsts supporting a mezzanine floor.
+A screened private area houses a study and bathroom whilst supporting a mezzanine floor.
 The living room contains large glazing offering views to the River Dart below.

 The lower level consists of two double bedrooms, bathroom, dressing room, toilet, an open hallway and a large double garage.